StayLode/TennisCoach/README.md

 python manage.py runserver
 ```
 ### 7. Usage
-Once the server is running, you can access the online tennis courses and use the available features.
+Once the server is running, you can access the online tennis courses.
 Go to http://localhost:8000/ and start exploring.

 **Utenti di prova**